Skip to main content

 Linking from the top level to lower levels

-In Valispace, we always link from a top-level component.
-In this case, we linked the Valicopter to a low-level component, e.g., cabin, seats, power, battery, etc. The link works in one direction from sub-systems to top-level components.
+In the Requirements and Systems Portal, we always link from a top-level Block.
+In this case, we linked the Valicopter to a low-level block, e.g., cabin, seats, power, battery, etc. The link works in one direction from sub-systems to top-level blocks.

 image-20240404-092321.png